 - Lab tests and screenings

 - Cancer screenings, including mammograms and prostate exams

 - Health monitoring, counseling and education

 - Nutrition therapy services

 - Welcome to Medicare preventive visit and yearly wellness visit

 Vaccines are included under Medicare’s preventive services.
 Beneficiaries are covered for several preventive vaccines, including an annual flu shot.
 Medicare typically pays for the entire cost of the vaccine if it’s under coverage.

 While Medicare does not cover all vaccines, some can be received if they are related to the treatment of a condition.
-Other vaccines are available through Part D prescription drug plans.Don't Leave Your Health to ChanceFind a local Medicare plan that fits your needs by connecting with a licensed insurance agent.
+Other vaccines are available through Part D prescription drug plans.Have you selected your 2024 Medicare plan?Maximize your Medicare savings by connecting with a licensed insurance agent.
 Annual Enrollment is open until December 7th.

 Durable Medical Equipment Under Medicare

 Medicare does cover durable medical equipment (DME).
 DME is typically a non-disposable item or type of equipment that assists with a medical condition.
 Examples include wheelchairs, canes or walkers, all of which Medicare can cover.